 Scottish 3000s

-On 1 January 2022, we commenced the ambitious task of #VirtualPeakBagging all 282 Munros, one per day, giving interpretations of their names.
+During COVID lockdowns, we commenced the ambitious task of #VirtualPeakBagging all 282 Munros, one per day, and researching interpretations of their names.

-Given the number of Munros, it is impossible to treat them in the same way as we have the Scottish 4000s and English and Welsh 3000s, by creating a web page for each of them with 360 degree panoramas from the summits, links to Google Earth for satellite views of them, with text providing other interesting facts about the mountains and their names.
+Given the number of Munros, it was impossible to treat them in the same way as we have the Scottish 4000s and English and Welsh 3000s, by creating a web page for each of them with 360 degree panoramas from the summits, links to Google Earth for satellite views of them and with text providing other interesting facts about the mountains and their names.

 Published on